Astjust1/Blog/devBlog/_posts/2017-12-26-Blockchain-Bonanza.md

 To provide some more context, every transaction records the transaction preceeding it in the form of a hash.
 So when the nonce is recorded in the transaction data, it essentially signs that transaction.
 This makes it nigh impossible to forge the blockchain.

 So back to the code!
-The basic gist, is that while the prefix fails to contain a specific number of 0's corresponding to the `difficulty` agrument being passed to `prefixCheck()`.
+The basic gist, is that while the prefix fails to contain a specific number of 0's corresponding to the `difficulty` argument being passed to `prefixCheck()`.
 The function loops and recomputes the hash of the block data using sha256 until the prefixCheck is satisfied.
 Then we know what the nonce/ signature is, so we apply that to the block, assign the hash, and return the newly signed block to be added to the blockchain!

 So simple!
 Yet so effective!